Ezian/hex-chronicle/README.md

 # TODOs

+## Before V1 Release
 - Roads
 - Rivers
 - hex icon from description
+- Hex icon from terrain (font awesome ?)

+## Next
 - securization (markers at borders and number color or font)
-- Hex icon from terrain (font awesome ?)
-- hex with mixed terrains optimization :
+- hex terrain optimization :
-  - Draw only one polygon for contiguous mixed sides (hex we sea coast)
+  - Draw only one polygon for contiguous mixed sides (hex we sea coast).
+It will allow to have coastline in futur
-  - Draw grid on top of everything
 - Fix : zero row or column and Negative row column for hex